Even at $950 per Share, Costco's Stock May Still be a Bargain

 FCF (2024) = $6.6 billion

-Solving for the perpetual growth rate implied by Costco’s current valuation, free cash flow, and discount rate yields a required perpetual growth rate of 5.4%.
+Solving for the perpetual growth rate implied by Costco’s current valuation, free cash flow, and discount rate yields 5.4%.

 Figure 6.
 Membership Fee Revenue ($ billions), 2009–2024